Spanish Parts of Speech (Part 2)

 The adjective azul modifies both the masculine traje and the feminine corbata.

 Of course there are exceptions to the rules above.
 Some nationality adjectives have distinct feminine forms even if they end in consonants.
-Some examples:
+Some examples are the Spanish words for German, Spanish, French, and Japanese:

 alemán